Skip to content

 Football Trivia Questions (1-11)

-In LearnClash, football trivia questions cover everything from Super Bowl basics to obscure franchise records that only die-hard fans recognize.
-The NFL’s 100+ year history means there’s always a record, a rule change, or a bizarre stat hiding behind what seems like a simple question.
+LearnClash football trivia runs from Super Bowl basics to franchise records only die-hard fans recognize.
+The NFL has been around 100+ years.
+That’s a lot of room for a record, a forgotten rule change, or a weird stat to hide behind a question that looks simple.

 1. How many players from each team are on the field during a play?
 (Easy)